Get recipes, tips and all kinds of cheezy goodness

 Mushroom & Roasted Garlic Pizza with Sauvignon Blanc

 A sauvignon blanc wine complements the earthiness of the mushrooms with a clean, crisp flavor.
 It matches up well with the garlic and Mozzarella Style Shreds with its grassy, citrus notes.
-Serve the wine cold.
+Serve the wine cold when pairing with Daiya’s Mushroom & Roasted Garlic Pizza.

 Margherita Pizza with Dry Rosé